MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/understand-the-deployment-process.md

 The first time you deploy content, deployment pipelines checks if you have permissions.

 If you have permissions, the content of the workspace is copied to the stage you're deploying to, and a new workspace for that stage is created on the capacity.

 If you don't have permissions, the workspace is created but the content isn’t copied.
 You can ask a capacity admin to add your workspace to a capacity, or ask for assignment permissions for the capacity.
 Later, when the workspace is assigned to a capacity, you can deploy content to this workspace.

 If you're using [Premium Per User (PPU)](/power-bi/enterprise/service-premium-per-user-faq), your workspace is automatically associated with your PPU.
 In such cases, permissions aren't required.
 However, if you create a workspace with a PPU, only other PPU users can access it.
 In addition, only PPU users can consume content created in such workspaces.

-### Workspace and content ownership

 The deploying user automatically becomes the owner of the cloned semantic models, and the only admin of the new workspace.

-## Folders

-If you have the folder experience turned on, you can organize the items in your workspace in folders.

 ## Deploy content to an existing workspace